1238 km | |

 This is compared to other ways of getting from Amsterdam to Barcelona:

-The fastest way to get to Barcelona from Amsterdam is by flight with an average travel time of 2 h 10 min.
+The quickest way to travel to Barcelona from Amsterdam is by flight, which takes on average 2 h 10 min compared to other travel options that take longer:

 The average frequency per day from Amsterdam to Barcelona is:

-However, we recommend checking specific travel dates for your route between Amsterdam and Barcelona as scheduled services by train, coach or flight can vary by season or day of the week.
+However, we recommend checking specific travel dates for your journey from Amsterdam to Barcelona as scheduled services by train, coach or flight can vary by season or day of the week.

 These are the most popular departure and arrival points for travellers from Amsterdam to Barcelona: